Black eagle

 The black eagle (Ictinaetus malaiensis) is a bird of prey.
-Like all eagles, it is in the family Accipitridae, and is the only member of the genus Ictinaetus.
-They soar over forests in the hilly regions of tropical and subtropical South and Southeast Asia, as well as southeastern China.
-They hunt mammals and birds, particularly at their nests.
-They are easily identified by their widely splayed and long primary "fingers", the characteristic silhouette, slow flight and yellow ceres and legs that contrast with their dark feathers.
+Like all eagles, it is in the family Accipitridae, and it is the only member of the genus Ictinaetus.
+It soars over forests in the hilly regions of tropical and subtropical South and Southeast Asia, as well as southeastern China, hunting mammals and birds, particularly at their nests.
+It is easily identified by its widely splayed and long primary "fingers", the characteristic silhouette, slow flight and yellow ceres and legs that contrast with the dark feathers.

 Taxonomy and systematics

-The species name is spelt malayensis in most publications but the original spelling used by Temminck in his description uses the spelling malaiensis according to a 2011 finding of some of the original covers of the part publications leading to taxonomists applying the principle of priority and rejecting any later spelling emendations.
+The species name is spelt malayensis in many publications, but the original spelling used by Temminck in his description was malaiensis, according to a 2011 finding of some of the original covers of the part publications, leading to taxonomists applying the principle of priority and rejecting any later spelling emendations.

 A molecular phylogenetic study of the Accipitridae published in 2024 found that the black eagle is sister to the three spotted eagles in the genus Clanga.